-European data protection law does not allow the transfer of personal data to countries outside Europe that do not ensure an adequate level of data protection7.
-Some of the countries in which EY operates are not regarded by European supervisory authorities as providing an adequate level of protection for individuals' data privacy rights.
+UK data protection law does not allow the transfer of personal data to countries outside the UK that do not ensure an adequate level of data protection.
+Some of the countries in which EY operates are not regarded by the UK supervisory authority, the Information Commissioner's Office (the "ICO"), as providing an adequate level of protection for individuals' data privacy rights.

-When EY acts as a processor, the Controller retains the responsibility to comply with European data protection law.
-Controllers in Europe will pass certain data protection obligations on to EY in the contracts or other binding documents EY has with them.
+When EY acts as a processor, the Controller retains the responsibility to comply with UK data protection law.
+Controllers in the UK will pass certain data protection obligations on to EY in the contracts or other binding documents EY has with them.
 Consequently, if EY fails to comply with the terms of a contract or other binding document it enters into with a Controller, the Controller may be in breach of applicable data protection law and EY may face a claim for breach of contract, which may result in the payment of compensation or other judicial remedies.

-In such cases, if a Controller demonstrates that it has suffered damage, and that it is likely that the damage has occurred due to a breach of the Processor Policy by an EY Network entity outside Europe (or a third party sub-processor established outside Europe), that Controller is entitled to enforce the Processor Policy against EY and, in such cases, the obligation will be on the EY Network entity accepting liability (namely the EY Network entity that is a party to the contract or other binding document with the Controller) to demonstrate that the EY Network entity outside Europe (or the third party sub-processor established outside Europe) is not responsible for the breach, or that no such breach took place.
+In such cases, if a Controller demonstrates that it has suffered damage, and that it is likely that the damage has occurred due to a breach of the UK Processor Policy by an EY Network entity outside the UK (or a third party sub-processor established outside the UK), that Controller is entitled to enforce the UK Processor Policy against EY and, in such cases, the obligation will be on the EY Network entity accepting liability (namely the EY Network entity that is a party to the contract or other binding document with the Controller) to demonstrate that the EY Network entity outside the UK (or the third party sub-processor established outside the UK) is not responsible for the breach, or that no such breach took place.